kozmoz/atag-one-api/README.md

 # ATAG One API
 ## Get diagnostic data from your ATAG One

-Get all diagnostic data from your ATAG One thermostat with just one simple command.
+Get diagnostic data from your ATAG One thermostat with just one simple command.

 A typical message looks like this:

     {
         "deviceId": "6808-1401-3109_15-30-001-123",
-        "deviceAlias": "CV-ketel",
-        "latestReportTime": "2015-12-14 12:10:04",
+        "latestReportTime": "2015-12-15 12:10:04",
         "connectedTo": "BCU",
         "burningHours": 41.4,
         "boilerHeatingFor": "-",